sambrow/ctf-hosting-notes/README.md

 ![](media/create-service-capacity.png)

-For most CTF web challenges I can think of you can likely go with the defaults.
+For a low-resource web challenges, you can likely go with the defaults.
 I did increase the memory and CPUs in a challenge that used Puppeteer to invoke a headless version of Chrome.

-We suggest you test out your challenge under some reasonable load to ensure you won't be surprised when your CTF opens.
+I suggest you test out your challenge under some reasonable load to ensure you won't be surprised when your CTF opens.
 Such testing is outside the scope of this document.

 Here is where you can tweak the **Max requests per container**.